hasura/graphql-engine/docs/graphql/manual/queries/performance.rst

 1. The incoming GraphQL query is parsed into an `abstract syntax tree <https://en.wikipedia.org/wiki/Abstract_syntax_tree>`__ (AST) which is how GraphQL is represented.
 2. The GraphQL AST is validated against the schema to generate an internal representation.
-3. The internal representation is converted into an SQL statement (`prepare statement <https://www.postgresql.org/docs/9.3/sql-prepare.html>`__ whenever possible).
+3. The internal representation is converted into an SQL statement (`prepared statement <https://www.postgresql.org/docs/9.3/sql-prepare.html>`__ whenever possible).
-4. The (prepare) statement is executed on Postgres to retrieve the result of the query.
+4. The (prepared) statement is executed on Postgres to retrieve the result of the query.

 For most use cases, Hasura constructs a "plan" for a query, so that a new instance of the same query can be executed without the overhead of steps 1 to 3.